OpenBlatam/Telecom-AI-Automate-WDNA-/scratches/Macros/BO-Performance/Macros/Transporte-Carrier-Performance/README.md

 # Thinking GPT like

-First need to be category in the system in the form that any x instrcut that been trainend for looking the information necesary for give the instruction in the terms that they need
+First need to be category in the system in the form that any x instruct that been trained for looking the information necesary for give the instruction in the terms that they need

 Workflow: